TheIoTLearningInitiative/InternetOfThingsSensors/documentation/documentation/I2C.md

 ---

-**Answer**: you don't need to re initiate th RGB controller, just set the RGB registers to the correct values, to set the color to Green, we need R=0, G=255, B=0. so we only need to do:
+**Answer**: you don't need to re initiate the RGB controller, just set the RGB registers to the correct values, to set the color to Green, we need R=0, G=255, B=0. so we only need to do:

 ```
 i2cset -y 1 0x62 0x04 0x00